 In this counseling answer:

-“I ask you, what if you were to take in this boy (with his grandmother’s permission), and raise him as your own?
+•What if you were to take in this boy, and raise him as your own?
 What if this boy brought about the kind of change within your husband that can turn him into a responsible father?
-These are considerations not to be belittled.”

 As salamu ‘alaykum dear sister.